CUBRID/cubrid-manual/en/sql/function/json_fn.rst

   The **JSON_ARRAY_APPEND** function appends the given json_vals at their given json paths inside the json_doc.

   The (json path, json_val) pairs are evaluated one by one, from left to right.
 The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

   If the json path points to an json array inside the json_doc, the json_val is appended at the end of the array.
   If the json path points to a non-array json element, the non-array gets wrapped as a single element json array containing the referred non-array element followed by the appending of the given json_val.

+  Returns NULL if any argument is NULL.
+  An error occurs if any argument is invalid.

 .. code-block:: sql